SymfonyCasts/testing/sfcasts/ep1/mock-http-client.md

 But, what's the actual benefit to using these preconfigured mocks?
 Ha... check out this diff of `GithubService`.
 We removed 11 lines of code by using the "built-in" mocks in just one test.
 Imagine how many lines of code we could remove by using it in all of our tests.
+Hm...
+I think that's exactly what we'll do next.